 On Tresco, the North-South divide sees the wild and bleak, heather-strewn moorland of the North contrast with the near (but not quite) bustling subtropical south and the Abbey Gardens, regarded as some of the UK’s finest.
 Dotted around the island is evidence of its well-guarded past, including two 17th-century castles.

 Renowned for the quality of its beaches, St Martin’s is different in character again, and you’ll find stories of the island’s seafaring days, particularly that of 17th-century Admiral of the Fleet Sir Cloudesely Shovell.
 This thriving artists’ community features a number of galleries as well as the quirky and rustic Seven Stones Inn, where the freshest seafood meets Cornish ales and live music.

 Travelling To & Around

 All visitors to Scilly arrive at St Mary’s, and the journey is a crucial and integral part of the Scilly experience.
-The archipelago’s own airline operates flights from Exeter, Land’s End and Newquay, providing plenty of options – indeed why not enjoy a few days touring Devon and Cornwall to the beginning or end of your holiday?
+The archipelago’s own airline operates flights from Exeter, Land’s End and Newquay, providing plenty of options – indeed why not enjoy a few days touring Devon and Cornwall at the beginning or to the end of your holiday?

 Travel in Scilly is mainly via the inter-island boats.
 The pace of life in Scilly is largely determined by their timetable, which is charmingly posted daily around the islands on blackboards and at hotel receptions.
 Each crossing, run by an association of local boatmen, costs no more than a few pounds and represents a way of life largely unchanged for centuries.
 Once on land, the islands are small enough to easily explore by bike or on foot.